Deploy Account Service

 oractl:>

 Create a database “binding” by tunning this command.
 Enter the password (Welcome1234##) when prompted.
-This will create a Kubernetes secret in the application namespace called account-db-secrets which contains the username (account), password, and URL to connect to the Oracle Autonomous Database instance associated with the Oracle Backend for Spring Boot and Microservices.
+This will create a Kubernetes secret in the application namespace called account-db-secrets which contains the username (account), password, and URL to connect to the Oracle Autonomous Database instance associated with the Oracle Backend for Microservices and AI.

 oractl:> bind --app-name application --service-name account